-Note: The international versions of this equipment have been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
+Note: This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 Any changes or modifications made to this equipment may void the user's authority to operate this equipment.